Concordia International Obtains Court Protection To Facilitate Capital Restructuring: Are There Potential Investing Opportunities?

 B) 9.50% Unsecured Notes Indenture

 CIC is the issuer under the senior unsecured notes indenture dated as of October 21, 2015 (as amended, restated and supplemented from time to time, the “9.50% Unsecured Notes Indenture” and, together with the 7.00% Unsecured Notes, the “Unsecured Notes”, and the Unsecured Notes collectively with the Unsecured Bridge Loans, the “Unsecured Debt”) among CIC, as issuer, the Subsidiary Guarantors, as guarantors, and U.S. Bank National Association, as trustee, pursuant to which CIC issued $790 million of 9.50% senior unsecured notes due October 21, 2022 (the “9.50% Unsecured Notes”).
-A copy of the 9.50% Unsecured Notes Indenture is attached hereto as Exhibit “H.” The holders of the Unsecured Notes are referred to collectively as the “Unsecured Noteholders.” and collectively with the Extended Unsecured Bridge Loan Lenders and the Equity Unsecured Bridge Loan Lenders, the “Unsecured Debtholders.”
+The holders of the Unsecured Notes are referred to collectively as the “Unsecured Noteholders.” and collectively with the Extended Unsecured Bridge Loan Lenders and the Equity Unsecured Bridge Loan Lenders, the “Unsecured Debtholders.”

 Interest on the 9.50% Unsecured Notes is payable semi-annually in arrears on June 15 and December 15 of each year at a rate of 9.50% per annum.
 The 9.50% Unsecured Notes are guaranteed by the Subsidiary Guarantors and are unsecured obligations that rank senior in right of payment to all of CIC’s and the Subsidiary Guarantors’ subordinated indebtedness.
 The proceeds of the 9.50% Unsecured Notes were used to pay a portion of the purchase price of, and costs related to, the AMCo Acquisition.